During this pandemic year we’ve been asked to isolate ourselves to protect others.

 Mina Barber, Cathy Crabb, Neela Dolezalova, Stephen Myott-Meadows, Bisola Alabi and Lucy Bell

 The archive, interviews and plays will be available from July 2021.

-PROPS radio series is funded by Golsoncott Foundation, Arts Council England and Audio Content Fund
+PROPS is funded by Golsoncott Foundation, Arts Council England and Audio Content Fund